Mobility & Flexibility

 Three general categories of range of motion exercises:

 You can do active exercises without the assistance of another person.

 Active assistive exercises rely on your effort and the effort of another person.
 This other person is often a physical therapist.
 These exercises are helpful when it is painful to flex or extend the joint.

 Passive exercises rely completely on the effort of the physical therapist or another individual.
-If you have limited range of motion, you donít do anything.
-These are typical when the person receiving treatment isnít physically able to perform the movements that are part of the range of motion exercise.
+If you have a limited range of motion, you don’t do anything.
+These are typical when the person receiving treatment cannot perform the movements that are part of the range of motion exercise.

 Practicing range of motion exercises can greatly increase mobility flexibility and ease of movement.
-However, always speak with your doctor before attempting to perform a range of motion exercise for the first time.
-Maintaining proper alignment and form are necessary to make sure there are no injuries.
+However, always speak with your doctor before performing a range of motion exercise for the first time.
+Maintaining proper alignment and form is necessary to make sure there are no injuries.

-Individuals who frequently suffer from joint and/or muscle pain are usually recommended to stretch in the morning and in the evening.
-Adding a few simple stretches into a person’s daily workout routine can help any individual avoid many common injuries as well as maintain and improve mobility flexibility.
-Before performing any type of physical activity however, always make sure to consult a chiropractor to determine an appropriate set of stretches and exercises.
+Individuals who frequently suffer from joint and/or muscle pain are usually recommended to stretch in the morning and the evening.
+Adding a few simple stretches into a person’s daily workout routine can help any individual avoid many common injuries and maintain and improve mobility flexibility.
+However, before performing any physical activity, always make sure to consult a chiropractor to determine an appropriate set of stretches and exercises.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

 Injury Medical & Chiropractic Clinic: Non-Surgical Option

 The information herein on "Mobility & Flexibility" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.